 Consult an Attorney

-For claims over $3,000-5,000 in dispute, a consultation with an insurance bad faith attorney may be worthwhile.
+For claims where the dispute is $3,000 or more, a consultation with an insurance bad faith attorney may be worth it.
 Many offer free initial consultations.
-If the insurer acted in bad faith — ignoring evidence, unreasonable delays, or misrepresenting your policy — you may be entitled to additional damages.
+If the insurer acted in bad faith, ignoring evidence, delaying unreasonably, or misrepresenting your policy, you may be entitled to additional damages.

 How to Prevent Payment Disputes Before They Start

-The best time to protect yourself is before you even file the claim.
+The best time to protect yourself is before you file the claim.

-• Photograph your car regularly.
-Take dated photos of your vehicle every few months.
+- Photograph your car regularly.
+Take dated photos every few months.
 This kills the "pre-existing damage" argument before it starts.

-• Know your policy.
+- Know your policy.
 Read your declarations page.
-Know whether you have OEM parts endorsement, rental car coverage, and what your deductible actually is.
+Know whether you've an OEM parts endorsement, rental car coverage, and what your deductible actually is.

-• Choose your own shop.
-You have the legal right in all 50 states to pick your own body shop.
-A shop that works for you — not the insurance company — will advocate for proper repairs.
+- Choose your own shop.
+You've the legal right in all 50 states to pick your own body shop.
+A shop that works for you, not the insurance company, will advocate for proper repairs.

-• Don't sign a direction to pay.
+- Don't sign a direction to pay without reviewing the invoice.
 This sends the repair check directly to the shop.
-Keep control of the payment so you can review the final invoice before releasing funds.
+Keep control of the payment so you can confirm the final work before releasing funds.